voyagermesh/voyager/docs/user-guide/README.md

 - LoadBalancer: In this mode, a Kubernetes LoadBalancer type service is used to expose HAProxy to the internet.
 This is supported for cloud providers known to Kubernetes (`aws`, `gce` and `azure`), `--cloud-provider` and `--cluster-name` is required to properly setup this loadbalancer.
 This mode supports reserved ip on GCE.

+- NodePort: In this mode, a Kubernetes NodePort type service is used to expose HAProxy to the internet.
+This is supported on any cloud provider including baremetal clusters.
+Users are required to configure firewall as needed.

 You can choose the mode in your Ingress YAML using label: [ingress.appscode.com/type](/docs/user-guide/component/ingress#configurations-options)